-The first hunter safety courses were designed over 50 years ago with the main purpose of reducing hunting accidents.
-All states now have hunter education courses, with over 25 million graduates since the programs were started.
-A decrease in hunting accidents of well over 50% shows how effective these programs have been.
+The first HE courses, originally called hunter safety, were designed over 50 years ago with the main purpose of reducing hunting accidents.
+All states now have HE courses, with over 25 million graduates since the programs were started.
+A decrease in hunting accidents of well over 50% show show effective these programs have been.
 Hunting is statistically safer than almost all other forms of recreation.

-While the major purpose of hunter education programs is still the prevention of hunting and firearm related accidents, more and more emphasis is being placed on improving knowledge about the heritage of hunting.
+While the major purpose of HE programs is still the prevention of hunting and firearm related accidents, more and more emphasis is being placed on improving knowledge about the heritage of hunting.
 The importance of the young hunter developing a sense of ethics and responsibility is stressed.
-And both the first time and veteran hunter are encouraged to become involved in all matters related to hunting, wildlife, and the environment.
-Responsible, ethical behavior by hunters, and personal involvement in the community will be essential to the future of wildlife and the survival of hunting.
+Both the first time and veteran hunter are encouraged to become involved in all matters related to hunting, wildlife, and the environment.
+Responsible, ethical behavior by hunters and personal involvement in the community will be essential to the future of wildlife and the survival of hunting.

-Hunter education courses in Wyoming are sponsored by the Wyoming Game & Fish Department, and by similar wildlife management agencies in other states.
+HE courses in Wyoming are sponsored by the Wyoming Game and Fish Department (WGFD), and by similar wildlife management agencies in other states.
 The major sources of funding for these agencies are from sales of hunting and fishing licenses and from federal excise taxes on hunting and fishing equipment.

-The Hunter Safety course shall consist of a minimum of twelve hours and a maximum of eighteen hours of instruction.
+The traditional classroom HE course shall consist of a minimum of twelve (12) hours and a maximum of eighteen (18) hours of instruction.
 The eighteen hour maximum instruction may be waived when the course is offered by a school system.

-The Wyoming Hunter Education program is conducted by a corp of volunteer instructors throughout the state.
-All classes are taught by volunteers and/or department personnel.
-The dates, times and places for these classes are set by the instructors.
-The Game and Fish Department, in cooperation with the instructors,determines when and where classes will be conducted.
-Hunter Education course offerings will be listed on the Department Web Site.
+The Wyoming HE program is conducted by a cadre of volunteer instructors throughout the state.
+All classes are taught by volunteers and/or Department personnel.
+The dates, times, and places for these classes are set by the instructors.
+HE course offerings will be listed on the WGFD web site.

 The course consists of six required sections.
 These sections are: